ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 Do you want to reduce your support pressure immediately?
 How about you creating a stunning and resourceful knowledge base for your customers? 🤔

-👨‍💻 82% of customers prefer to support through an online knowledge base and actually get annoyed to create support tickets as it’sits a lengthy process.
+👨‍💻 82% of customers prefer to support through an online knowledge base and actually get annoyed to create support tickets as it’s a lengthy process.
 So creating an informative Documentation page can help to enhance your customer experience.

 But how do you create a stunning **docs** page easily on WordPress site without any coding?
 Well, we’ve got you covered. 😎